Black Rain (1989 American film): Cast

-Additional cast members include Ken Kensei as Matsumoto's son, Vondie Curtis-Hall as an NYPD detective, Josip Elic as Joe the bartender, Keone Young as a karaoke singer, Shôtarô Hayashi; Toshishiro Obata and Takayuki Kubota as yakuza mediators, Shiro Oishi; Roy K. Ogata; Nathan Jung; Al Leong, Mak Takano and Bruce Locke as Sato's henchmen, and Professor Toru Tanaka and Jôji Shimaki as Sugai's henchmen.
-Musician David Tao appears uncredited as an extra, playing an Osaka police officer.
+Other cast members in the film include Tim Kelleher as Bobby, Josip Elic as Joe the bartender, Toshishiro Obata as the yakuza mediator, Tak Kubota as an elder oyabun, Ken Kensei as Matsumoto's son, Keone Young as a karaoke singer, Vondie Curtis-Hall as a NYPD officer, Professor Toru Tanaka as Sugai's bodyguard, and Al Leong as Sato's hitman.

 Production

 Development

 Michael Douglas read the script before offering it to producers Sherry Lansing and Stanley R. Jaffe, whom he worked with on the 1987 film Fatal Attraction.

-Director Paul Verhoeven was originally attached to direct; but, after a slow development process, he left to make Total Recall (1990).
+Paul Verhoeven was originally attached to direct; but, after a slow development process, he left to make Total Recall (1990).
 He would later collaborate with Douglas on the 1992 film Basic Instinct.

 Casting

 Hong Kong actor Jackie Chan was originally approached to play the role of Sato, but instead turned it down as he felt audiences did not want to see him play such a villainous character.

 Harrison Ford and Kurt Russell were strongly considered for the role of Nick Conklin, before Douglas was cast due to his favorable relationship with producers Lansing and Jaffe.

 Japanese actor Yūsaku Matsuda, who played Sato, died of bladder cancer shortly after the film's completion.
 Director Ridley Scott dedicated the film to his memory.